container-storage-interface/spec/spec.md

     +------------+

-Figure 6: Plugins may forego other lifecycle steps by contraindicating them via the capabilities API.
-Interactions with the volumes of such plugins is reduced to `NodePublishVolume` and `NodeUnpublishVolume` calls.
+Figure 6: Plugins may forego other lifecycle steps by contraindicating them via the API's capabilities.
+Interactions with the volumes of such plugins are reduced to `NodePublishVolume` and `NodeUnpublishVolume` calls.
 ```